Bakuman: Live-action

 A live-action film adaptation of Bakuman was released on October 3, 2015.
 Written and directed by Hitoshi Ōne (Moteki), the film stars Takeru Satoh as Moritaka Mashiro and Ryunosuke Kamiki as Akito Takagi.
 Japanese rock band Sakanaction performed the soundtrack, Motion Music of Bakuman, including the theme song "Shin Takarajima", which they released as a single four days before the film's release.

 A play adaptation, Bakuman The Stage, ran at three locations in Tokyo and Osaka throughout October 2021.
 Written and directed by Worry Kinoshita, it starred Hiroki Suzuki as Mashiro and Yoshihiko Aramaki as Takagi.
 A recorded performance was released on home video on March 29, 2022.

 Other media

 Bakuman received a four-episode Vomic adaptation, where voice actors, music and sound effects are heard as the manga images appear on screen, that was broadcast on the TV show Sakiyomi Jum-Bang! in June 2009.
 Mashiro and Takagi were voiced by Jun Fukuyama and Shinnosuke Tachibana respectively.

 A video game based on Bakuman was made for the Nintendo DS by Namco Bandai Games.
 Bakuman.: Mangaka e no Michi (バクマン。マンガ家への道) was released in Japan on December 15, 2011.

+Two novels based on the fictional Otter No. 11 manga created by Kazuya Hiramaru in Bakuman were released by Shueisha on December 29, 2011, and July 4, 2012.
+Both were written by Shō Hinata, although Hiramaru is credited with the original story.
 A novel titled PCP -Perfect Crime Party- and based on the fictional manga of the same name created by Takagi and Mashiro in Bakuman was released by Shueisha on October 2, 2015.
 It was written by Sei Hatsuno, although Takagi and Mashiro's fictional pen name "Muto Ashirogi" is credited with the original story.